Nozbe/Michael.team/_passion/money.md

 part: one
 title: "Passion 1: Money"
 subtitle: "You will develop a healthy passion for money!"
+excerpt: "Money rules the world we live in right now.
+No doubt about that.
+But it's not what it's all about.
+Money is just a means to an end - a happy, fulfilled life."
 ---

 ![It's all about passion - chapter 2.1](/img/passionbook-05.jpg)